zebrunner/carina/docs/advanced/program_flow.md

 * `CarinaListener->onStart(ISuite suite)`

-* Now your test class is considered initialized and onStart(ITestContext testContext) method is called.
-Udid is generated there.
+* Now your test class is considered initialized and `onStart(ITestContext testContext)` method is called.

-* onBeforeClass(ITestClass testClass).
-Complete the steps described in @BeforeClass annotation from your test.
+* `onBeforeClass(ITestClass testClass)`.
+Complete the steps described in `@BeforeClass` annotation from your test.

-* onTestStart(ITestResult result) provides described data to test.
+* `onTestStart(ITestResult result)` provides described data to test.

-Next, TestRunner.class runs code described in your test.class.
+Next, `TestRunner.class` runs code described in your test class.
 The following route depends on what you are doing in your test:

 **UI (web, mobile)**